pr454nn4kum4r/pkw4r3/README.md

 * Run decrypt.py with .pem file as argument
 * Encrypted files are decrypted

+Note: Please delete the folder related to the victim in 'victims' folder for multiple testing in same environment.

 For a working example, check the final workflow section in [Creating a POC Crypto Ransomware - 6](https://prasannakumar.in/infosec/creating-a-poc-crypto-ransomware-framework-1/ "Creating a POC Crypto Ransomware - 6")